mpolom/mpolom.github.io/content/_index.md

 ---

 #### Colchester Cycling Campaign
 I've been a member of CCC for about 15 years with varying levels of activity.
-I joined the committee in 2020.
-We campaign and lobby for safer cycling infrastructure and environments for everyone regardless of age, ability or anything else.
+I'm currently taking a bit of a back seat.
+They lobby for safer cycling infrastructure and environments for everyone regardless of age, ability or anything else.

 It's not all moaning and letter writing though - we get involved in path clearing, join and promote family rides and generally like to have a nice time on our bikes.